Article • 27 min read

 While talking to angry customers can be unpleasant, avoiding or ignoring them is a surefire way to drive them into the arms of your competition.
 Here are a few reasons why it’s important to help angry customers.

-- Profit: Providing just one bad experience can make a customer turn to a competitor.
+- Profit: According to Zendesk Benchmark data, more than half of consumers will switch to a competitor after only one bad experience.
 Letting angry customers leave rather than putting in the work to satisfy their needs will result in fewer customers and less profit.

 - Cost: Retaining an existing customer is cheaper than finding a new one.
 Creating great customer experiences and nurturing your current customer base results in the loyalty needed for a successful business.

-- Brand perception: Ignoring complaints can result in bad reviews, and 93 percent of customers read reviews before purchasing.
+- Brand perception: Ignoring complaints can result in bad reviews.
 Brushing off angry customers will create negativity around your brand that can take years to remedy.

 It’s inevitable—customers will get mad about something.
 But now that you know how to deal with upset customers, you can stop dreading the interaction and look at them as opportunities.

-Putting your customers at the center of your business, practicing customer empathy, and keeping buyers happy are a few best ways to create customer loyalty and help your business thrive.
+Putting your customers at the center of your business, practicing customer empathy, and keeping buyers happy are a few of the best ways to create customer loyalty and help your business thrive.

 Frequently asked questions